Excision-Mail/Excision-Mail/README.md

   Highly secure IMAP server to allow access from clients outside the server.
   * [Maildrop](https://www.courier-mta.org/maildrop/)
   Local mail delivery agent, for automatic classification of emails into various inboxes.
+  RECOMMENDED: maildrop is highly configurable on a local user basis which allows for great flexibility.